 - 4. Circular Solutions: The brand follows the principles of circular fashion by using regenerative and restorative production methods.

-We couldn’t make a sustainable fashion designer list without mentioned Eileen Fisher.
+We couldn’t make a sustainable fashion designer list without mentioning Eileen Fisher.
 This eco-friendly designer is passionate about disrupting the linear production model and works in a circular model.
-She recycles old textiles and garments that result in luxurious and sustainable clothing.
+She uses organic materials, natural dyes,” and recycles old textiles and garments that result in luxurious and sustainable clothing.

 Fisher also went one step ahead by creating a dedicated social consciousness department within her company that addresses human rights, sustainability, and more.

-Katie Jones, is a UK based knitwear designer who incorporates playful aesthetics with serious ethics.
-She puts sustainability in practice by embracing her grandmother’s vision of making something beautiful from nothing.
+Katie Jones is a UK-based knitwear eco-friendly designer who incorporates playful aesthetics with serious ethics.
+She puts sustainability into practice by embracing her grandmother’s vision of making something beautiful from nothing.

 The ethical designer ensures that her designs are addressing the issues of landfill and over-consumerism.
 Moreover, the brand also creates experiences that encourage social and environmental change.